the-turing-way/the-turing-way/CONTRIBUTING.md

 - [Bimonthly Collaboration Cafe](https://book.the-turing-way.org/community-handbook/coworking/coworking-collabcafe.html): Every first and third Wednesday (15:00 - 17:00 London time)/.
 This is an **online collaboration and coworking event** that engages anyone interested in learning and discussing research best practices and sharing them on The Turing Way book: https://book.the-turing-way.org*.
 Shared notes with joining links: https://hackmd.io/@turingway/collaboration-cafe.
 - [Weekly Coworking Calls](https://book.the-turing-way.org/community-handbook/coworking.html): Every Monday (11:00 - 12:00 London time)/.
 This is a synchronous collaborative space to either discuss your ideas or quietly work in an accountable space with _The Turing Way_ team members.
 Shared notes with joining links: https://hackmd.io/@turingway/coworking-call.
 - [Book Dash Events](https://book.the-turing-way.org/community-handbook/bookdash.html) take place 1-2 times a year for a more engaged sprint for collaboration, networking and development either in person 1-2 days, or online for a week for flexible participation.
-Announcements are made via mailing list, Twitter, Mastodon, Slack and presentations.
+Announcements are made via mailing list, Twitter, Slack and presentations.

 ## Contributing through GitHub